-It doesn’t have a widespread “gate” issue (at least not yet), but some iPhone XR users are running into bugs and various performance issues.
+It doesn’t have a widespread “gate” issue (yet), but some iPhone XR users are running into bugs and performance issues.

-The colorful 6.1-inch iPhone XR has been out for several weeks now which means we’ve been getting a lot of feedback from those who’ve bought Apple’s mid-range device.
+The colorful 6.1-inch iPhone XR has been out for several months now which means we’ve been getting a lot of feedback from those who’ve adopted Apple’s colorful 2018 flagship.

 We’re also seeing negative feedback emerge.
 Some users are dealing with hardware problems while others are experiencing issues with the device’s iOS 12 software.